 At Lake Travis Eye and Laser Center, we strive to provide comprehensive, primary eye care for the whole family.
 Preventative and routine eye exams are important to maintaining good eye health.
 Often, eye and vision problems do not have obvious symptoms or signs, but are easily diagnosed by a licensed ophthalmologist.
 By diagnosing eye and vision conditions early on, our ophthalmologist is able to provide treatment options and, in many cases, restore vision or prevent vision loss.
 The American Academy of Ophthalmology recommends yearly or bi-yearly eye and vision exams, depending on whether you are at-risk or not.

 In addition to vision testing, an eye exam in our Lakeway office includes testing eye functionality.
 Our ophthalmologist performs various tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing and working together properly.
-The test results enable Dr. Rhodes to diagnose any underlying conditions that may be impairing binocular vision.
+The test results enable Dr. Rhodes and Dr. Dang to diagnose any underlying conditions that may be impairing binocular vision.